luchiniatwork/conj2017/e-commerce-demo/README.md

 Open another terminal and fire a simple query against the server:

-    $ curl localhost:8888/graphql -X POST -H "content-type: application/graphql" -d '{ hello }'
+    $ curl localhost:3000/graphql -X POST -H "content-type: application/graphql" -d '{ products { name } }'

-You should see:

-    {"data":{"hello":"... world!!!!"}}
+You should see a JSON response with all the products in the demo DB.

-Point your browser to [http://localhost:3000](http://localhost:3000) and you will see graphiQL's interface.
+Point your browser to [http://localhost:3000/graphiql](http://localhost:3000/graphiql) and you will see graphiQL's interface.

 ## More Details